The Kashmir Conflict-

 The reason was that in both cases, the subject leadership were having links

-with Communists movements.
+with Communist movements.
 The National Conference won a landslide victory in

 1951 election where there was no such election in so-called Azad Kashmir till